grtcdr/bombay/README.md

 ```

 `bombay` will parse your `$XDG_CONFIG_HOME/user-dirs.dirs` to locate
 the directories inside of which the files will be organized.
+Because

-Because of this, bombay is limited to Linux for the moment.
+of this, it is limited to /Linux/ for the moment.

 ## Installation